 17. LEO Network Learn English – A free and simple guide to learning English through text, pictures, and games.

 18. Listen and Write – Listen-and-write is a listening skills improvement website that lets you listen to specific videos.

 19. Mastering Business Writing & Grammar – A course with over 36 videos to improve business communication through effective writing and grammar.

-20. My English Pages – Another marvelous self-help website that has complete material for learning grammar, vocabulary, speaking, reading, listening, and writing.
+20. My English Pages – Another marvelous self-help website with complete material for learning grammar, vocabulary, speaking, reading, listening, and writing.
 To further enhance, they offer free exercises, forums, and blogs.

-21. GRE FlashCards – GRE Magoosh Flashcards is an eminent way to enhance vocabulary.
+21. GRE FlashCards – GRE Magoosh Flashcards are an eminent way to enhance vocabulary.
 It will help you master the 1000 most important GRE words through its website and mobile apps.

-22. PhraseMix – PhraseMix applies a different approach to English learning where they teach you through meaningful phrases instead of unconnected words.
+22. PhraseMix – PhraseMix applies a different approach to English learning, teaching you through meaningful phrases instead of unconnected words.

 23. Purdue OWL – Online Writing Lab by Purdue University is an excellent resource to develop writing skills at every skill level.

 24. Quizlet – Quizlet has 5000+ study resources to learn any aspect of the English language.